-Revenue earned in Q2 2023 was based on retail distribution and scaling in Grocery Retail, Foodservice, and E-commerce channels, primarily through ongoing growth accounts.
-Revenue decreases in Q2 2023 were primarily due to the strategic shift to curtail unprofitable retailer promotional programs and long-term developmental business requiring ongoing investment, in order to focus resources on higher profitability product segments and channels (i.e. Foodservice) and business that is transactionally profitable in the short term.
+Revenue earned in Q3 2023 was based on retail distribution and scaling in Grocery Retail, Foodservice, and E-commerce channels, primarily through ongoing growth accounts.
+Revenue decreases in Q3 2023 were primarily due to the strategic shift to curtail unprofitable retailer promotional programs and long-term developmental business requiring ongoing investment, in order to focus resources on higher profitability product segments and channels (i.e. Foodservice) and business that is transactionally profitable in the short term.
+Revenues were also depressed due to periodic inventory shortages resulting from working capital constraints during Q3 2023.